tamphamdev/learn-aws-saa-c03/9.RDS Aurora Elastic cache/index.md

 - Advanced Monitoring
 - Routing Maintenance
 - Backtrack: restore data at any point of time without using backups
+### Aurora - Custom Endpoints

+- Define a subset of Aurora Instances as a Custom Endpoint
+- Example: run analytical queries on specific replicas
+- The Reader Endpoint is generally not used after defining Custom Endpoint
 ## Elastic Cache